 3. Your payslip

-All employees in Germany, regardless of being a citizen or expat, need to get a social security number.
+All employees in Germany, regardless of being a citizen or foreigner, need to get a social security number.
 Your public health insurance, employer, or German pension insurance fund will register you to receive your social security card via postal mail.
 Your employer needs this number to subtract the correct social contributions from your salary.
 Be sure to always keep your social security card in a safe place.